 GEOMETRY 40 weeks 1 Credit

 Grade Level: 10

-Requirements: Successful completio the Algebra I Regent n of one year of math and passing s Exam
+Requirements: Successful completion of one year of math and passing the Algebra I Regents Exam

 This course addresses prioritized topics from the Regents Geometry curriculum.
 The Geometry Regents Exam is optional at the end of the course.
 All students in this course will take a locally developed final exam.